Tax Deductions for Real Estate Agents in Australia (2026 Guide)

-Who this guide is for: Real estate salespeople, property managers and other real estate employees in Australia.
+Who this guide is for: Real estate salespeople, buyer’s agents and other sales-focused real estate employees in Australia.

 Quick answer